 Get in early so you can select the best date for you.
 The only way Saturdays at Muzz go ahead is because of our volunteers and their hard work.

 This page may take 20 seconds to load the registration form.

 This page may take 20 seconds to load the Roster Calendar .

 Do I need help out?

-Unless you already help out with one of the other key club volunteer roles, we expect EVERY member to corner marshal a couple of times a year.
+Unless you already help out with one of the other key club volunteer roles, we ask all club members to corner marshal a couple of times a year.

 Junior riders (U17s and younger that are riding in the senior grades) are asked to organize with an adult to do their roster.